codykerns/PurchasesHelper/README.md

 Many developers have paid apps that they would like to convert to subscription apps.
 PurchasesHelper includes `CompatibilityAccessManager` to be used as a source of truth for entitlement access.

-The easiest way to get started is to call `syncReceiptAndRegister` on the shared instance of `CompatibilityAccessManager` after you initialize the Purchases SDK and provide an array of entitlement names and versions.
-By calling `syncReceiptAndRegister`, you will sync a user's receipt with their RevenueCat app user ID if there hasn't been a receipt synced yet. **A receipt must be synced with RevenueCat for this to work.
+The easiest way to get started is to call `syncReceiptAndRegister` on the shared instance of `CompatibilityAccessManager` after you initialize the Purchases SDK, then provide an array of entitlement names and versions.

+By calling `syncReceiptAndRegister`, you will sync a user's receipt with their RevenueCat app user ID if there hasn't been a receipt synced yet.

+**A receipt must be synced with RevenueCat for this to work.
 You don't have to use .syncReceiptAndRegister, but you will need to either call syncPurchases or restoreTransactions from *Purchases* for CompatibilityAccessManager to work as expected.**

-##### **🚨 Important: Your app will break in production if you don't do this correctly!
+###$ **🚨 Important: Your app will break in production if you don't register versions correctly!
 You have been warned.**
 CompatibilityAccessManager requires the *build* versions of your app to be registered, not the versions that are displayed in the App Store.
 In other words, you must provide the `CFBundleVersion` values, **not** `CFBundleVersionShortString`.
 You can find these values for historical versions of your app in Xcode Organizer.

 #### Register Entitlements